janversantos/DocuBuild/PROJECT_STATUS.md

 - [x] User can manage projects
 - [x] All actions are audit logged
 - [x] App is deployed and accessible online
-- [ ] User can request document approval
+- [x] User can request document approval
+- [x] Approvers can approve/reject documents
-- [ ] User can view audit trail
+- [x] Admins can view audit trail
+- [x] Mobile responsive design

 ### Trial Success
 - Client tests the system with real data